DBInstance

 The name of the NCHAR character set for the Oracle DB instance.

-This parameter doesn’t apply to RDS Custom.
+This setting doesn’t apply to RDS Custom DB instances.

 networkType